+Summary:

+8 companies support the proposal for addressing the issue with CG Type 1 initialization.

+1 company prefers to solve the issue with another solution.

+1 company believes this can be solved by gNB implementation.

+1 company indicates CG Type 1 configuration happens rarely.

-For the second issue, the following options were proposed:
+Proposal 5b: For Type-1 CG, after receiving the configuration, UE should first identify the lowest N value corresponding to the nearest available CG occasion, then, N is incremented after each CG occasion starting from the N identified in the first step.For the second issue, the following options were proposed:

 It is handled by gNB implementation, e.g. by not sending RRC Reconfiguration with new CG Type 1 configurations for some time (effectively ~10-20 ms considering the RRC processing requirements) before the end of the hyper-frame (see [R2-1915693, Nokia])

 Introduce a timeReferenceSFN in RRC CG Type 1 configuration (see [R2-1916231, Sequans])

+Similar to the mechanism in the reference time delivery, UE considers that CG type 1 is activated at the time that is closest to the point when the RRC (re)-configuration message is received.

 Question 5c: Please indicate the preferred option from the ones above or propose another one.